sonertari/SSLproxy/README.md

 #### Proxy specifications

-SSLproxy supports three different types of proxy specifications, or proxyspecs in short, which can be in divert or split style.
+SSLproxy supports three different types of proxy specifications, or proxyspecs for short, which can be in divert or split style.

 - Command line proxyspecs passed on the command line
 - One line proxyspecs in configuration files